ZakirG/SnapConnect/project_overview.md

 * `expo-image-editor` or custom Canvas (for drawing/text)
 * `react-native-view-shot` (to flatten edited Snap)
-* Firebase Storage + Realtime DB
+* Supabase Storage + Realtime DB
 * Zustand to manage current Snap state

 **🛠️ Implementation Steps:**

 * Add tools to draw, overlay text/stickers (use `react-native-gesture-handler`).
 * Use `react-native-view-shot` to capture the final image.
-* Upload Snap to Firebase Storage.
+* Upload Snap to Supabase Storage.
 * Save metadata (sender, recipient(s), expiry timestamp) to Realtime DB.

 ---